LCC-CIT/CS233JS-CourseMaterials/Examples/ToDoList2/ConfigureAndDeployToCloudFlarePages.md

 ## Introduction

-This tutorial will guide you step-by-step through taking a standard frontend web application that exposes its API key in the browser and moving it to [Cloudflare Pages](https://pages.cloudflare.com/).
+This tutorial guides you through taking a standard frontend web app that exposes its API key in the browser and making it secure by deploying it to [Cloudflare Pages](https://pages.cloudflare.com/).

-By the end of this guide, your app will use Cloudflare’s file-based Functions to safely proxy requests to a third-party API.

-- Your API key will be hidden securely on the server side.
-- Your local development will run entirely inside a standard Vite pipeline.
+The approach has two phases:

+- **Local development:** Vite's built-in dev server proxy intercepts API calls and injects your API key from a local `.env` file — your key never leaves your machine and is never bundled into the browser.
+- **Production (Cloudflare Pages):** A Cloudflare serverless function acts as the proxy, reading the key from Cloudflare's secure environment variables.

+This pattern — a `.env` file for local secrets and a dev-server proxy for local API calls — is standard across many frameworks (Next.js, Create React App, Vue CLI).
+What you learn here transfers to other projects and deployment targets.

 ## The Goal: Before vs. After

 ### Before (Insecure)

-Your frontend JavaScript code sends a request directly to a third-party API.
-Anyone can open the browser’s **Network tab**, see your API key, and steal it.
+Your frontend JavaScript sends a request directly to a third-party API.
+Anyone can open the browser's **Network tab**, see your API key, and steal it.

 ```javascript
 // Insecure client-side call